-Cumulative GPA is 3.5 or better in the current Program of Study.

-- GCU Alumni undergraduate student with a cumulative GPA of 3.5 or better in graduated enrollment. - Earned master's or doctoral degree.
+- Cumulative GPA is 3.5 or better in the current Program of Study. - GCU Alumni undergraduate student with a cumulative GPA of 3.5 or better in graduated enrollment. - Earned master's or doctoral degree. - Any program of study where the students must complete corequisites as designated by the curriculum.